Preduals and complementation of spaces of bounded linear operators: Complementation of L(X,Y)) in its bidual

 \end{proof}

 The following theorem is the main result of this section and the foundation of most results in Sections~\ref{sec:predualBXY} and~\ref{sec:refl}.
-It has immediate applications in \autoref{prp:compl:charCompl} to show that $Y$ is complemented in its bidual if and only if so is $\Bdd(X,Y)$.
-It is also used to establish connections between preduals of $Y$ and preduals of $\Bdd(X,Y)$; see \autoref{prp:predualBXY:correspondencePreduals}.
-Finally, it is the essential new ingredient to prove the most interesting applications of this paper: Corollaries~\ref{prp:refl:charXRefl_BX} and~\ref{prp:refl:unique_BX}.
+Indeed, it is the essential new ingredient to prove the most interesting applications of this paper: Corollaries~\ref{prp:refl:charXRefl_BX} and~\ref{prp:refl:unique_BX}.